akamicah/voidboy/README.md

 ## Database
 In order to run locally, you need to have a local instance of Postgres running.
 The easiest way to do this is by using Docker.

+**Treat all data in development as temporary, especially when running tests**

 Run the following docker command to get the database setup;

 `docker run -d --name postgres --rm -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=directory_service -p 5432:5432 -it postgres:15.1-alpine`